 Supervisors coach, counsel, inspire and pray with students in their academic pursuits as well as in areas of character building.
-They also create “chat groups” with parents and students for feedback of students’ progress/behaviour and notifications/updates of upcoming school activities etc.
+They also create “WhatsApp groups” with parents and students for feedback of students’ progress/behaviour and notifications/updates of upcoming school activities etc.

 Students are assigned to four teams across the ages for team-building, house-keeping and other activities.
 Leadership Training, Sports Day, VLCS Got Talent and School Camp are platforms for students to learn godly values, in addition to the 90 character traits taught in their PACEs.
-They are also guided to plan creatively for Children’s Day, Youth Day, National Day and Easter, and to be advocates for younger students and students with learning challenges.
+They are also guided to plan creatively for Children’s Day, Youth Day, National Day and Easter celebrations, and to be advocates for younger students and students with learning challenges.

 Students are encouraged to attend the annual Student Conventions where they compete in at least five events out of more than 120 events across five divisions: Arts/Photography, Music/Vocals, Athletics/Games, Academics/Social Studies/Science Projects and Platform/Oratorical/Drama.